nextcloud/desktop/doc/introduction.rst

 The 2.1 release of the ownCloud desktop sync client has many new features and improvements.
 (See the `complete changelog
 <https://owncloud.org/changelog/desktop/>`_.)

+  * Improved appearance on HiDPI screens
+  * Improved error messages
+  * Several fixes/improvements to the sharing dialog
+  * Several fixes/improvements to the server activity tab
+  * Allow changeable upload chunk size in owncloud.cfg
+  * Forget password on explicit sign-out
+  * Windows: Fix deleting and replacing of read-only files
   * Share with internal ownCloud users from your desktop
   * Separate views for server activity, sync activity, and errors
   * Don't re-upload *eml-files if size and checksum are unchanged
   * Improved upload/download progress indicator